pavrorov/makedjvu/README.md

-# `makedjvu` — A simple Makefile script to produce DjVu book from a set of page images
+# `makedjvu` — A simple Makefile script to produce a DjVu book from a set of page images

 The script were tested with [ScanTailor Advanced](https://github.com/4lex4/scantailor-advanced) output, but